-80 Free Days Out & Cheap Things to do with Kids in Half TermDisclosure: This post contains affiliate links & I may earn commission if you make a purchase.
+80 Free Days Out & Cheap Things to do with Kids in Half TermDisclosure: This site contains affiliate links & commission may be earned from purchases.
 As an Amazon Associate I earn from qualifying purchases.

 Looking for ideas for Free Days out?
 It feels like there's a continual succession of inset days and half-terms - one ends and in the blink of an eye there's another, and it's no secret that it can be extremely expensive to keep the kids entertained, particularly during the summer holidays which are a whopping 6 weeks long.